Super Documents

 8. Implement a workflow system

-Part of changing to a paperless business is to have a workflow system to manage processes, projects, and tasks, while keeping everything organized.
+Part of changing to a paperless business is having a workflow system to manage processes, projects, and tasks while keeping everything organized.

-A workflow system will allow you to keep track of all your processes, manage the performance of your teams, and provide visibility into each step of the way.
+A workflow system will allow you to track all your processes, manage the performance of your teams, and provide visibility into each step of the process.

 9. Promote a culture of collaboration and teamwork

 Culture starts from the top and flows down.
-This means, if you’re a leader or manager in the business, you need to set an example of the kind of collaboration and teamwork you want.
+This means that if you’re a leader or manager in the business, you need to set an example of the kind of collaboration and teamwork you want.

-When you have a culture of collaboration, communication between teams will improve, things will get done faster and more efficiently, and you will have a more successful business.
+When you have a culture of collaboration, communication between teams will improve, things will get done faster and more efficiently, and your business will be more successful.

 Determine whether you want to introduce incentives and reward those who go above and beyond what’s expected.